🍷 Exclusive Deals Active β€” Save Up to $100 on Your First Shipment | See All Deals β†’

 Does Wine Really Get Better with Age?

 Most wine doesn't improve with age.
 A clear majority of bottles produced worldwide are at their best within three years of the vintage.
-Understanding which ones genuinely benefit — and why — saves money and prevents a lot of disappointing discoveries.
+Understanding which ones genuinely benefit β€” and why β€” saves money and prevents a lot of disappointing discoveries.

 Published: March 27, 2026

-Updated: March 27, 2026
+Updated: March 28, 2026

 By: Best Wine Club Reviews Editorial Team

-What Aging Actually Does to Wine
+What Aging Actually Does

-Wine aging is a chemical process, not a magical one.
-In red wines, the primary change is tannin polymerisation — the astringent compounds that make young reds feel grippy form longer chains over time, eventually dropping out of solution as sediment.
-The wine feels softer and rounder.
-Simultaneously, the bright primary fruit (fresh cherry, blackberry, cassis) fades and transforms into dried fruit, leather, earth, tobacco, and spice.
-Some drinkers find this evolution compelling.
-Others find the resulting wine dried-out and strange.
+In red wines, the primary change is tannin polymerisation β€” the astringent compounds form longer chains over time, eventually dropping out as sediment.
+The wine feels softer.
+Simultaneously, bright primary fruit fades and transforms into dried fruit, leather, earth, and tobacco.
+In white wines, acidity softens and extraordinary secondary development can occur β€” petrol notes in Riesling, honeyed texture in white Burgundy.

-Which Wines Are Actually Worth Aging
+Which Wines Are Worth Aging

 Storage Matters as Much as Time

-If you’re starting to explore aged wine, wine clubs are a good entry point.
-Decanter Magazine Wine Club includes wines with genuine aging potential and the expertise to explain why.
-Roscioli regularly ships wines specifically designated for medium-term cellaring.
+Wine stored improperly does not age β€” it spoils.
+Ideal storage: consistent temperature around 55Β°F (13Β°C), moderate humidity (70%), darkness, and no vibration.
+If you’re exploring aged wine, Decanter Magazine Wine Club includes wines with genuine aging potential, and Roscioli regularly ships wines designated for medium-term cellaring.

 Looking for Your Perfect Wine Club?